• Mobility scooters may be partially covered under Medicare Part B.

 You must go to a DME supplier who accepts Medicare.
 The approved seven-element order must be sent to your supplier within 45 days of your face-to-face doctor’s visit.

-After you pay your Part B deductible of $198 in 2020, Medicare will cover 80 percent of the cost to rent or buy a scooter.
-The remaining 20 percent is your responsibility, although it may be covered by some Part C or Medigap plans.
+After you pay your Part B deductible of $240 in 2024, Medicare will cover 80% of the cost to rent or buy a scooter.
+The remaining 20% is your responsibility, although it may be covered by some Part C or Medigap plans.

 Ask about Medicare participation before you commit to purchasing a scooter.

 A Medicare-approved supplier will send the bill for your scooter directly to Medicare.
-However, you may be required to pay the entire cost upfront and wait for Medicare to reimburse you for 80 percent of the scooter’s cost.
+However, you may be required to pay the entire cost up front and wait for Medicare to reimburse you for 80% of the scooter’s cost.

 Many Medicare recipients have trouble getting around at home.
-When a cane, crutches, or walker is not enough, a mobility scooter may help.
+When a cane, crutches, or walker isn’t enough, a mobility scooter may help.

-Medicare Part B covers 80 percent of the cost of mobility scooters, as long as you meet some specific requirements.
+Part B covers 80% of the cost of mobility scooters as long as you meet some specific requirements.